hlin117/data-science/README.md

 # Contributing to this project
 Some ground rules

 1. Use 4 spaced indents, no tabs.
 2. Always make sure your code works in the virtual environment.
+This means putting `#!/usr/bin/env python` on every executable python script.
 3. Try to keep lines within 80 characters (PEP 8 says 79)
+4. Do not commit data sets.
+Create simple fetching scripts like I do.